 When they say you can have anything you want, they don’t mean everything at once.
 You may be feeling restless and unmotivated because you set yourself up for failure.

 For example, you may find it challenging to reduce your spending while trying to eat healthily.
 Most will agree that healthy eating requires you to spend more money on raw foods, after all.
 Since your goals run opposite of each other, you must prioritize your goals.

 The same would be true if your goal is to earn a promotion and be with your family more.
 Promotions usually require you to take on more projects while maintaining your current workload.
-Naturally, you will build efficiencies as you become familiar with the new tasks, but you may need to work overtime on multiple occasions, too.
+Naturally, you will build efficiency as you become familiar with the new tasks, but you may need to work overtime on multiple occasions, too.

 3. Negative Perspective About Life

 Failure tends to make you feel like reevaluating your life.
 The following questions may come to mind as you deal with setbacks:

 - Was this really what I was meant to do?

 - Should I have played it safer?

 - Does this mean it is not for me?

 Feeling restless is a natural feeling when you are wondering if you wasted the last few years chasing a far-fetched dream.